syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 ### Exporting Options

-You can also export data to excel with various customizing options while exporting the SfDataGrid by passing the grid and [DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption.html) as arguments to the `ExportToexcel` method.
+You can also export data to excel with various customizing options while exporting the SfDataGrid by passing the grid and [DataGridExcelExportingOption](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridExcelExportingOption.html) as arguments to the `ExportToExcel` method.
 The following code example illustrates this.

 {% highlight c# %}
 DataGridExcelExportingController excelExport = new DataGridExcelExportingController ();